apache/james-project/src/site/markdown/server/manage-webadmin.md

  - 204: The mailbox now exists on the server
  - 400: Invalid mailbox name
- - 404: The user name does not exist
+ - 404: The user name does not exist.
+Note that this check can be bypassed by specifying the `force` query parameter.

  To create nested mailboxes, for instance a work mailbox inside the INBOX mailbox, people should use the . separator.
 The sample query is: